sahil-sk-5/To_Do_App/README.md

 ## Todo App
-This Project contains a simple TODO application using MERN stack It has the following features -
+This Project contains a simple TODO application using MERN stack.
+It has the following features -

     Anyone can create a todo